Series 6000: Instruction

 The above-listed credits are further defined and described in the Thomaston Public Schools Parent-Student Handbook.

-A student shall be excused from the physical education requirement upon presentation of a certificate from a physician or advanced practice registered nurse indicating that participation in physical education is medically contraindicated because of the student's physical condition.
+certificate from a physician or advanced practice registered nurse indicating that participation in physical education is medically contraindicated because of the student's physical condition.
 The credit for physical education may be fulfilled by an elective.

 In addition, beginning with the graduating class of 2023, the Board of Education will provide adequate student support and remedial services for students beginning in grade seven (2017-2018 school year).
 Such student support and remedial services shall provide alternate means for a student to complete any of the high school graduation requirements, previously listed if such student is unable to satisfactorily complete any of the required courses or exams.
 Such student support and remedial services shall include, but not be limited to,